ergunmalay/ergunmalay/README.md

 - 👀 I’m interested in ...
 Java Plugin development for Minecraft, Python, and cyber security
 - 🌱 I’m currently learning ...
 Java, Python, HTML, CSS, JavaScript
 - 📫 How to reach me ...
-If you would like to contact me please do so through either my discord or email
+If you would like to contact me please do so through my email

 <p align="center">